AOI: Context-Aware Multi-Agent Operations via Dynamic Scheduling and Hierarchical Memory Compression: Related Work

 \subsection{Context Management and Compression in Large Language Models}

-Recent advances in large language models have introduced new opportunities for intelligent operations automation, but also new challenges related to long-context management \cite{li2024surveyingmllm}.
+Recent advances in large language models have opened new possibilities for operations automation, but they also make long-context management a central concern \cite{li2024surveyingmllm}.
 Long-document Transformer architectures such as Longformer \cite{beltagy2020longformer}, Reformer \cite{kitaev2020reformer}, and BigBird \cite{zaheer2020big} provide scalable attention mechanisms to extend context windows \cite{song2025transformersurvey}.
 However, they still face limitations when applied to continuously evolving, high-volume operational data streams.

 To address context overload, several context compression and sparsification techniques have been proposed.
-LLMLingua \cite{jiang2023llmlingua} compresses prompts to accelerate inference while preserving essential semantics, whereas contextual sparsity approaches such as DejaVu prune redundant information during inference \cite{liu2023deja}.
+LLMLingua \cite{jiang2023llmlingua} compresses long LLM contexts to accelerate inference while preserving essential semantics, whereas contextual sparsity approaches such as DejaVu prune redundant information during inference \cite{liu2023deja}.
 Complementary memory-augmented models, such as the Recurrent Memory Transformer (RMT) \cite{bulatov2022recurrent}, introduce persistent external memory to support long-range reasoning.
-Recent studies further reveal that LLMs exhibit position-dependent performance degradation in long contexts ("lost in the middle") \cite{liu2024lost}, and struggle with in-context exploration without explicit guidance \cite{krishnamurthy2024can,peng2024securingllm}.
+Recent studies further reveal that LLMs exhibit position-dependent performance degradation in long contexts ("lost in the middle") \cite{liu2024lost,2024vilas}, and struggle with in-context exploration without explicit guidance \cite{krishnamurthy2024can,peng2024securingllm, 2025gittaskbench}.